navgurukul/newton/samvaad-tech-201/Lets_learn_about_PPT.md

 @[youtube](vSuQQgiimy8)

-### Since you have learned about PPt we will try and make a PPT about any topic that you like:
+### Since you have learned about PPt we will try and make a PPT file about any topic that you like:

 ## Tips:

-1.You can use subtitle/caption that provided in youtube settings
+1.You can use subtitle/caption that is  provided in youtube settings of the video.